-I am looking at a couple of flats in Rayleigh both have approximately forty five years left on the lease term.
-Will this present a problem?
+I am looking at a two apartments in Rayleigh both have approximately 50 years unexpired on the lease term. should I be concerned?

 There are plenty of short leases in Rayleigh.
 The lease is a right to use the property for a prescribed time frame.
 As the lease gets shorter the value of the lease deteriorates and results in it becoming more costly to extend the lease.
 This is why it is often a good idea to increase the term of the lease.
 Sometimes it is difficulties arise selling premises with a short lease because mortgage lenders less inclined to grant a loan on such properties.
 Lease enfranchisement can be a protracted process.
 We recommend you get professional assistance from a conveyancer and surveyor with experience in this field.

 Leasehold Conveyancing in Rayleigh - Examples of Questions you should consider Prior to buying

 Does the lease have in excess of 85 years left?
 The prefered form of lease structure is where the freehold reversion is in the ownership of the leaseholders.
 In this situation the lessees benefit from being in charge if their destiny and notwithstanding that a managing agent is frequently retained where it is bigger than a house conversion, the managing agent acts for the leaseholders themselves.
 Make sure you discover if the the lease includes any onerous restrictions in the lease.
 For example it is very common in Rayleigh leases that pets are not allowed in in a block in Rayleigh.
 If you love the apartmentin Rayleigh yet your dog can’t make the move with you then you will be faced hard decision.